Symptoms and Treatment of Cystic Fibrosis

 cystic fibrosis diagnosis heel prick for neonates

 Between 48 and 72 hours after birth, neonates can undergo a heel prick test to detect CF and other medical conditions.
-A suspected CF diagnosis can then be confirmed by measuring the infant’s sweat for a high concentration of sodium chloride at about six weeks of age (Cystic Fibrosis Community Care 2019; Healthdirect 2020).
+A suspected CF diagnosis can then be confirmed by measuring the infant’s sweat for a high concentration of sodium chloride at about six weeks of age (CF Together 2024; Healthdirect 2023).

 Management of Cystic Fibrosis